opf/openproject/README.md

 Installation
 ------------

-OpenProject My Project Page depends on the OpenProject Plugins plugin.
-Thus, if you haven't done it already, add the following line to the `Gemfile.plugins` to your OpenProject installation:

-`gem "openproject-plugins", :git => "https://github.com/opf/openproject-plugins.git", :branch => "stable"`

 To install the My Project Page plugin, add the following line to the `Gemfile.plugins` to your OpenProject installation:

 `gem "openproject-my_project_page", :git => "https://github.com/finnlabs/openproject-my_project_page.git", :branch => "stable"`